History of anime: 1960s

-In the 1960s, the unique style of Japanese anime began forming, with large eyed, big mouthed, and large headed characters.
-The first anime film to be broadcast was Moving pictures in 1960.
+In the 1960s, a unique style of Japanese animation began to take shape, with large-eyed, big-mouthed, and large-headed character designs.
+The first anime film to be broadcast was Three Tales in 1960.
 1961 saw the premiere of Japan's first animated television series, Instant History, although it did not consist entirely of animation.

 Magic Boy, known in Japan as Shōnen Sarutobi Sasuke (少年猿飛佐助), is a 1959 Japanese animated feature film released on December 25, 1959.
-Released as Toei Animation's second theatrical anime, the film was released in theaters in United States by Metro-Goldwyn-Mayer on June 22, 1961, making it the first anime film to be released in the country, followed by The Tale of the White Serpent on July 8, 1961.
+Released as Toei Animation's second theatrical anime, the film was released in theaters in the United States by Metro-Goldwyn-Mayer on June 22, 1961, making it the first anime film to be released in the country, followed by Panda and the Magic Serpent on July 8, 1961.
 These films were popular enough they paved the way for other anime to follow.

 Astro Boy, created by Osamu Tezuka, premiered on Fuji TV on January 1, 1963.
 It became the first anime series shown widely to Western audiences, especially to those in the United States, becoming relatively popular and influencing U.S. popular culture, with American companies acquiring various titles from Japanese producers.
 Astro Boy was highly influential to other anime in the 1960s, and was followed by a large number of anime about robots or space.
-While Tezuka released many other animated shows, like Jungle Emperor Leo, anime took off, studios saw it as a commercial success, even though no new programs from Japan were shown on major U.S. broadcast media from the later 1960s to late 1970s.
-The 1960s also brought anime to television and in America.
+While Tezuka released many other animated shows, like Kimba the White Lion (based on his own manga), anime took off, and studios considered it a commercial success.
+With the decade bringing anime to television and to America, early agreements were made between producers in the U.S. and Japan that planned the spread of anime to other places around the globe.

 1963 introduced Sennin Buraku as the first "late night" anime and Toei Doga's first anime television series Wolf Boy Ken.
 Mushi Pro continued to produce more anime television and met success with titles such as Kimba the White Lion in 1965.
 What is noted as the first magical girl anime, Sally the Witch, began broadcasting in 1966.
-The original Speed Racer anime television began in 1967 and was brought to the West with great success.
+The original Speed Racer anime television show debuted in 1967 and was brought to the West with great success.
 At the same time, an anime adaptation of Tezuka's Princess Knight aired, making it one of very few shoujo anime of the decade.
-The first anime adaptation of Shotaro Ishinomori's manga Cyborg 009 was created in 1968, following the film adaptation two years prior.
-1969's "Attack no.1", the first shoujo sports anime was one of the first to have success in Japanese primetime and was also popular throughout Europe, particularly in Germany under the name "Mila Superstar."
+The first anime adaptation of Shotaro Ishinomori's manga Cyborg 009 debuted in 1968, following the film adaptation two years prior.
+1969's "Attack no.1", the first shoujo sports anime, was one of the first to have success in Japanese primetime and was also popular throughout Europe, particularly in Germany under the name "Mila Superstar."

 The long-running Sazae-san anime also began in 1969 and continues today with excess of 6,500 episodes broadcast as of 2014.
-With an audience share of 25% the series is still the most-popular anime broadcast.
+With an audience share of 25%, the series is still the most-popular anime broadcast.